Veruthas/logarch/README.md

 * **node** [--name <name> | --list | --info [#] | --to ID]

         (nothing)               creates a new node, without syncing/upgrading
-        --name                  sets the node name, the default is a date string --list                  prints out numbered list of headers of all nodes --info [ID]             prints out node info at either current or # node --to ID                 verifies that current node leads to node ID, and then traces to it.
+        --name                  sets the node name, the default is the root name + id?
+        --list                  prints out numbered list of headers of all nodes --info [ID]             prints out node info at either current or # node --to ID                 verifies that current node leads to node ID, and then traces to it.